harinik05/cleanflo-infra/README.md

 ## ⚙️ Process

 ### 1. AWS S3
 Resource for AWS S3 bucket, waterquality10989760, was made to store the water quality data for local regions in txt format.
 Several configurations such as CORS headers, lifecycle_configuration, logging, replication, and versioning were enabled through the creation of resources in the `buckets.tf` file.
 Server-side encryption was enabled through the creation of symmetric key in AWS KMS.
 Then, the `sse_algorithm` was connected directly to this key and its corresponding id.
-Then, the files were uploaded through locals loop.
+Finally, the files were uploaded through locals loop that goes through every single file in the `WaterQuality` folder directory.
+This also includes the csv file collection for the AWS DynamoDB data (available later).
 ```
-//putting objects in the S3 bucket
 locals {
   files_to_upload = fileset("./WaterQuality", "**/*.txt")  # Replace with your desired local directory and file pattern
 }